Honest Review

 The short answer

-Yes — Erawan Falls is genuinely beautiful.
+Yes, Erawan Falls is beautiful.
 The turquoise water, the 7 distinct tiers, the fact that you can swim at most of them.
 It earns its reputation.
 But it also has real limitations, and going in with the wrong expectations will leave you disappointed.
+You can book a tour on Viator to experience it yourself.

-The lower tiers — particularly tiers 1 through 4 — are the highlight.
-Tier 1 has the largest swimming pools and is genuinely enjoyable even when busy.
+The lower tiers, tiers 1 through 4, are the standout.
+Tier 1 has the largest swimming pools and is enjoyable even when busy.
 Tiers 4 and 5 are more secluded and, in our view, the most beautiful in terms of atmosphere.
 The hike between them feels like progress, not just exercise.

 The 3-hour drive each way is real

-The flip side: the drive through rural Bangkok Province and into Kanchanaburi Province is actually scenic.
+The flip side: the drive through rural Bangkok Province and into Kanchanaburi Province is scenic.
 Rice paddies, small towns, the landscape gradually changing.
-It's not a miserable journey — but it's not a quick one either.
+It's not a miserable journey, but it's not a quick one either.

 The swimming is real and good

 Bring water shoes and a towel.
 That's the advice.
-The water is clean, the temperature is comfortable (not cold, not warm — refreshing), and the experience of swimming at the base of a waterfall tier is genuinely pleasant.
+The water is clean, the temperature is comfortable (not cold, not warm, refreshing), and the experience of swimming at the base of a waterfall tier is pleasant.
 This is not just a "look at it from the path" waterfall.

 What the tourist trap crowd gets right